tputti2/Data-Visualization/part3/README.md

 - Within all the categories displayed in the spatial dimension, this visualization also will give the amount representation using the radius of the circle visualized.
 Therefore, a legend to provide circle scale is provided on the right top of the visualization.

 ----------------------------------------------------------------------------------------------
-Nikolaus and Yiting worked and finished this part together.
-Nikolaus was in charge of coding and Yiting was responsible for writeup.
-We used Salem and Motionless libraries in this part.